 Amador County Arts Council presents the annual, free Student Arts Showcase, featuring original artwork by local students who have received the AmadorArts K-6 visual arts curriculum in their public school classrooms.
 This year the showcase will be located at the Amador County Unified School District Office on Rex Avenue in Jackson.

 Each year AmadorArts brings in-depth standards-based instruction by professional artists into all of our local elementary schools.
 In the current school year, 2400+ students participate in arts classes facilitated by the non-profit organization.
 Classes included: Kindergarten Color Wheel, 1st grade Adventures with George the Dot, 2nd grade Doodle Art, 3rd grade Matisse-inspired Paper Collage, 4th grade Watercolor Technique, 5th grade Chalk Pastel, 6th grade Chinese history and art, and Introduction to Art Pilot Program at Ione Junior High.
 Each of the participating children has been invited and will receive a Certificate of Achievement.

-Works created in other children arts studios will be on exhibit as well.
-Plus, doodling, collage and watercolor art created by young men from the Pine Grove Youth Conservation Camp will also be up for viewing.
+Works created by young men from the Pine Grove Youth Conservation Camp will also be up for viewing.